DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

-# DigiByte-DigiFacts-JSON
+# DigiByte DigiFacts - JSON Web Service
-A JSON file containing DigiByte DigiFacts.
+Provides DigiByte DigiFacts in JSON format.
+Supports multiple languages and dynamic data.

 ## About the DigiFacts

 These DigiFacts were originally created by several members of the DigiByte community back in 2021.
 The originals can be found [here](https://github.com/DigiByte-Core/DigiFacts).
-Since then, they have been significantly revised and expanded over time into the versions available here.
+Since then, they have been significantly revised and expanded over time.

 These DigiFacts are currently being translated into multiple languages.
-Please help us with this by fixing translation errors, or adding translations for other languages.
+Please help by making improvements or adding translations for other languages.

 ## Disclaimer